BrainStatsSam/RFTtoolbox-old/README.md

 ## Introduction <a name="introduction"></a>
-The RFTtoolbox currently contains code to generate smooth Gaussian, t and F fields on a lattice of arbitrary size accounting for the edge effect.
+The RFTtoolbox currently contains code to generate smooth Gaussian, t and F fields (with a zero or non-zero mean, the peaks of which can be specified) on a lattice of arbitrary size accounting for the edge effect.

-It will soon contain code to perform clusterwise inference and analysis and to generate convolution fields.
+It will soon contain code to perform clusterwise inference and analysis and thresholding using LKCS and to generate convolution fields as well as other functionalities.

 ## Folder Structure <a name="folderstruct"></a>